Skip to content

 $ yarn start --passphrase=<passphrase>

-After a successful installation using via either method, you should see Gateway running on the default port 15888:
+You should see Gateway running on the default port 15888:

 2023-02-09 12:56:50 | info | ⚡️ Starting Gateway API on port 15888...